Everything You Never Knew You Wanted to Know About Going to the Bathroom (Part 1)

 Heather Draper, PT, DPT

-Heather Draper is a physical therapist with Functionize Health & Physical Therapy.
+Heather Draper was a physical therapist with Functionize Health & Physical Therapy.
 She specializes in treating patients with a variety of pelvic health conditions as well as low back, hip and SI pain.
 She earned her doctorate in physical therapy from the University of North Georgia where she participated in research related to diastasis recti causes, effects and treatment.
-Heather’s email is firstname.lastname@example.org.
-For more information visit www.functionizehealth.com.